Downtown Dental Excellence offers

 Is Oral Surgery Necessary?

-There are some people that are worried about undergoing any form of surgery—whether it be major or minor.
+There are some people who are worried about undergoing any form of surgery, whether it be major or minor.
 While there are sometimes different options available for treatment or various oral health issues, there are other scenarios in which oral surgery is necessary.
 When this is the case, don’t worry!
-Most procedures are routine, and your dentist will have had plenty of experience with the procedure in which you need to undergo.
+Most procedures are routine, and your dentist will have had plenty of experience with the procedure that you need to undergo.

 Still, if you are worried about the procedure, speak with your dentist.
 They may have more information about the procedure that they can provide to ease any fear or trepidation that you may still have.